cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.0-released/index.md

 object rather than inline in the `Cluster`'s `.spec.managed.roles` stanza.
 Each role now has its own lifecycle, status and RBAC, which suits GitOps workflows and lets role definitions live next to the applications that own them.
-Migrating an existing role is simply a matter of moving its stanza into a dedicated manifest.
+Migrating an existing role is a matter of moving its stanza into a dedicated manifest.

 A `DatabaseRole` can also include a `clientCertificate` block, having the